cisagov/prescup-web/prescup20/FAQ.md

 </div>

 <div class="card" id="q18">
     <strong> 18.
-Is there a recommended format for flag submissions?</strong>
+Is there a recommended format for answer submissions?</strong>
-You can submit all flags with no wrapper text, and they will be properly graded.
-If you choose to add the <code>pcupCTF{flag}</code> wrapper text, the challenge will also be properly graded.
-No other wrappers are permitted.
+Correct asnwers will vary based on the challenge format and the questions being asked.
+Please refer to each challenge description which will clearly articulate the format of the answer.
 </div>

 <div class="card" id="q19">